isaackogan/TikTokLive/README.md

 This is **not** an official API.
 It's a reverse engineering and research project.

+> **UPDATE**:<br>Due to a change on the part of TikTok, versions prior **v4.3.0** are no longer functional.
+If you are using one of these versions, upgrade to the latest version using the `pip install TikTokLive --upgrade` command.

 Join the [support discord](https://discord.gg/e2XwPNTBBr) and visit the `#support` channel for questions, contributions and ideas.
 Feel free to make pull requests with missing/new features, fixes, etc.

 ## Table of Contents